 Biking and Walking Safety Education is typically taught to students during their normal school day.

 Curriculum includes 10 hours of in-class instruction and outdoor on-the-bike practice.
 The class ends with at least one graduation group ride through the neighborhood.
-A BTA instructor will teach the 10-lesson Safe Routes for Kids curriculum to one class of students.
+A Street Trust instructor will teach the 10-lesson Safe Routes for Kids curriculum to one class of students.
 May be taught in one-hour lessons over the course of 10 consecutive school days or two-hour lessons over the course of 5 consecutive days.
 Program includes in-class and on-the-bike instruction, a fleet of bikes and helmets, parent release forms, pre- and post-tests to evaluate progress, and a graduation ride.

 Training for Teachers